We Love Doodles

 A dog’s natural reflex, confronted with this type of skin inflammation, is to scratch.
 Unfortunately, not only can this make the dry skin worse if your dog breaks the skin, but it also runs the risk of an infection developing.

 Castor oil for dogs is an excellent way to relieve these symptoms.
-Bearing in mind that you can’t feed your dog castor oil, the best way to apply it is topical.
-Most vets recommend doing this in a bath.
+Bearing in mind that you can’t feed your dog castor oil, the best way to apply it is topically.
+Most vets recommend you do this during bath time.

 There are a few things to keep in mind when administering a castor oil bath for dogs.
 The primary one is that since ingesting even small amounts of castor oil is toxic for dogs, you must rinse and dry them thoroughly.